AutoTestFramework/Fikipage_ATF/index.md

 * Intuitive GUI that immediately shows when, where and how the execution failed;
 * Our solution is to build a framework to help make your test automation code:
   * Reusable AND Maintainable AND Stable
-* Benefits:
+* Benefits for our clients:
-  * Reduces the time and effort you need to spend on QA while providing quick feedback and expanding code coverage => better product
+  * Reduces the time and effort you need to spend on QA (minimal manual intervention) while providing quick feedback and expanding code coverage => better product
-  * ROI: if executed properly, introducing automation into your organization is worth the investment.
+  * Lower maintenace costs: if executed properly, introducing automation into your organization is worth the investment.
-  * Minimal manual intervention
-  * Lower maintenace costs
-  * Performance
-  * Load
-  * Security
-  * Accesibility
+  * Better Accesibility & Performance & Security;
-  * Production monitoring
   * Mitigate RISK: Can help Stakeholders and POs better manage risk by addressing many of their concerns early in the process.
-Moreover, the cost of change to a system is greatly reduced by test automation, so it’s much easier when a bug fix or feature enhancement needs to be pushed to production.
+Moreover, the cost of change to a system is greatly reduced by test automation, so it’s much easier when a bug fix or feature enhancement needs to be pushed to production. (production monitoring)
   * Turnaround time
   * Less tester fatigue (time-consuming)
   * Decreased human error